JSDWRLD/Kotlin-Android-Guide/DaggerHilt.md

     alias(libs.plugins.google.dagger.hilt) apply false
 }
 ```
-and our module level gradle, do not worry about the error, it will get fixed during gradle build
+add our module level gradle, do not worry about the error, it will get fixed during gradle build
 ```
 plugins {
     kotlin("kapt")